 The NHVR liaises directly with state and territory road transport authorities and road managers to coordinate exemption applications and issue permits.

 Only the NHVR may grant a vehicle standards exemption under the Heavy Vehicle National Law.
 The HVNL is not intended to prohibit the use of non-complying heavy vehicles that have a genuine reason for using the road but to facilitate the use of such vehicles provided that their impact is fully considered and managed.

 In general, there are 6 steps you need to complete to register and operate a SPV.

-- Step 1 – Complete the Special Purpose Vehicle in-principle support application form (PDF, 303KB).
+- Step 1 – Complete a Special Purpose Vehicle in-principle support application.
 A Statement of Requirements will be issued to describe the conditions for obtaining a vehicle standards exemption (permit).

 - Step 2 – Comply with the Statement of Requirements.

 - Step 3 – When the vehicle is ready for road use - arrange supervised weigh with local jurisdictional authority.